mthaak/passme/README.md

 # Pass me
 This webpage allows you create a different password for all your accounts using only a single master password.

-It is hosted here: ...
-but it can also be downloaded and opened locally since it is only a single html file.
+It is hosted here: [Pass me] (https://dl.dropboxusercontent.com/u/102424383/passme.html) but it can also be downloaded and opened locally since it is only a single html file.

 ### Usage